2i2c-org/team-compass/reference/cloud-access.md

 ## AWS Access

-Each 2i2c engineer should get an [IAM User Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) in every AWS account we have access to.
-This should have the broadest set of permissions as well, and the same permissions for everyone.
+Each 2i2c engineer should get an individual [IAM User Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) in every AWS account we have access to.
+This should have the broadest set of permissions as well, and the same set of permissions for everyone.

 The canonical list of AWS accounts we have access to is maintained [in this google sheet](https://docs.google.com/spreadsheets/d/1NSaAKLG2_njXxs6JlGUAhSWeHONz9QSGLVwEK790IZo/edit#gid=537065664)